resant18/resant18.github.io/README.md

 ```

 ##### Breakpoint
 Only use 1 breakpoint, which is 768px as specified in media queries in responsive.css.
+Responsive.css is added mainly to cover responsive design style.

 ```
 @media (max-width: 768px) {...}
 ```

 ##### Responsive Images
+Using gulp automated tools to create script to resize images into 3 different size of images, which are: 375px, 480px and the original size 800px of width.
+The 3 different images size are choosen based on main content's max-width 960px setup.
+In index.html, images of restaurant list are display about more than a quarter of main content's width.
+Whereas in restaurant.html, restaurant's images are shown about half of main content's width.
+[This article](https://medium.com/hceverything/applying-srcset-choosing-the-right-sizes-for-responsive-images-at-different-breakpoints-a0433450a4a3) helps to guide choosing the sizes for responsive images. +

+Picture elements with srcset are added using JavaScript to feed appropriate images based on the viewport width.

 ##### Font Icons